Gerrit Cole: Houston Astros (2018–2019)

-Cole was elected to his first American League All-Star appearance (2nd overall).
+Cole was elected to his first American League All-Star appearance (second overall).
 Cole did not appear in the game but finished the first half of the season with a 10–2 record with a 2.52 ERA and 177 strikeouts.
-He finished the season with 278 strikeouts, a new career high and good for second-most in the American League behind teammate Justin Verlander, a 15–5 record, and a 2.88 ERA, his best since the 2015 season.
+He finished the season with 276 strikeouts, a new career high and good for second-most in the American League behind teammate Justin Verlander, a 15–5 record, and a 2.88 ERA, his best since the 2015 season.
 He led the majors in strikeouts per 9 innings (12.40).
 In Game 2 of the 2018 American League Division Series against the Cleveland Indians, Cole struck out 12 and walked none in seven innings in a 3–1 victory.
-Cole became the second pitcher to strikeout at least 12 hitters with no walks in the postseason, after Tom Seaver in the 1973 National League Championship Series.
+Cole became the second pitcher to strike out at least 12 hitters with no walks in the postseason, after Tom Seaver in the 1973 National League Championship Series.

-On September 8, 2019, his 29th birthday, Cole became the second pitcher ever to strike out 14 or more hitters in three consecutive games.
+On September 8, 2019, his 29th birthday, Cole became the second pitcher in MLB history, following Pedro Martínez, to record 14 or more strikeouts in three consecutive games.
 On September 18, 2019, Cole struck out his 300th batter of the season, becoming the third Astros pitcher to strike out 300 batters in a single season, after J. R. Richard and Mike Scott.
 Cole became the second-fastest pitcher to register 300 strikeouts in terms of innings pitched.
 His 198 1/3 innings trailed only Randy Johnson, who achieved the feat in 197 2/3 innings in 2001.
 The following start, September 24, 2019, Cole struck out 14 batters to break the single-season strikeout record for any Astros pitcher, bringing his total to 316 on the year, and allowing only two singles in his appearance of seven scoreless innings.
 In his next start on September 29, 2019, Cole set an MLB record with his ninth consecutive outings with at least 10 strikeouts.

 Cole's performance since February 2018 and through the 2019 season was markedly different from his earlier seasons, due to intervention by the Astros management and coaching staff.
 Cole vastly reduced the number of two-seam fastballs he threw, threw more into the top of the strike zone, and increased the spin rate of his fastball.

 Cole finished the 2019 season with a 20–5 record and a 0.895 WHIP.
-He led the American League with a 2.50 ERA, and led the major leagues in strikeouts (326), strikeout percentage (39.9%), and strikeouts per nine innings (13.818).
+He led the American League with a 2.50 ERA and led the major leagues in strikeouts (326), strikeout percentage (39.9%), and strikeouts per nine innings (13.82).
 He became the first full-time starting pitcher in MLB history to average more than one and a half strikeouts per inning in a season.
 He finished second in voting for the 2019 Cy Young Award, behind Verlander with 159 points to Verlander's 171.